o-jasper/lua_Searcher/readme.md

 * `:sql(search_string)` produces SQL code.
 * `:result(search_string)` executes it aswel.

+# Installing
+Either add the package directory to `package.path` or symlink `package_dir/Searcher/` into someting accessible from `package.path`.

+Depends on lua sql, and hopefully works in luakit.

 # TODO

 * Searcher throwing it together does not exist yet.